itsubaki/appstore-api/README.md

 ## Feature

- - Collect Review from AppStore and Store to GCP Datastore/Search
- - Provide WebAPI for Search in GCP Datastore/Search
+ - AppStore Review Search API Server with GAE

 ## Required

  - go 1.8
- - GCP Account

 # How to Build